-The Kidney Transplant Program is a specialty program within the Abdominal Transplant Center that provides comprehensive care for adult patients (18 years and older) with chronic kidney disease or end-stage renal disease.
+The Kidney Transplant Program is a specialty program within the Abdominal Transplant Center that provides comprehensive care for adult patients with chronic kidney disease or end-stage renal disease.
 The Kidney Transplant Program care team is comprised of highly specialized transplant providers who work with patients to develop individualized treatment plans, using a combination of research-proven methodologies, such as specialized procedures and new medicines to prevent organ rejection, with the overall goal of increasing the patient’s quality and longevity of life.
 For patients who meet candidacy for kidney transplantation, their surgery will take place at Dell Seton Medical Center at The University of Texas.

-“The transplant program will offer advanced care for kidney failure patients using innovative treatments and state-of-the-art technology.
+<br>”The transplant program will offer advanced care for kidney failure patients using innovative treatments and state-of-the-art technology.
 Our collaborative team of renowned surgeons, specialists, and staff will provide excellent care for the Central Texas community,” says Timothy Brierty, who serves as the Regional Hospital President of Dell Seton Medical Center at The University of Texas.

-Pediatric kidney transplant services will also be available to patients under the age of 18 through the Pediatric Abdominal Transplant Center.
+Pediatric kidney transplant services are available to patients under the age of 18 through the Pediatric Abdominal Transplant Center.